nazarsosyak/adav-group/example.md

     <div id="dotcom-output" class="analysis-output is-locked">
       <hr class="analysis-separator">

-      <h3 class="text-accent">Patient zero has been identified as entity <strong>BIIB</strong> (use helper dictionary on the right of your screen for more information on the company).</h3>
+      <h3 class="text-accent">Patient zero has been identified as entity <strong>BIIB</strong>.</h3>

       <p>
-        Now that the problematic stock has been identified, we might want to understand how the outbreak unfolded.
+        Now that a patient zero has been identified, we might want to understand how the outbreak unfolded.
         It is interesting to understand the
         relative roles played by all assets during the crisis.
       </p>